 Seniors in Rhode Island

-Although there are no laws in Rhode Island requiring auto insurance discounts for seniors, the state's Department of Insurance Regulation recommends shopping around; many insurance companies give discounts to older drivers with a good driving record.
+Rhode Island is one of the many states that require auto insurance discounts for seniors, and the state's Department of Insurance Regulation recommends shopping around; many insurance companies give discounts to older drivers with a good driving record.
 Completing a safe driving course, for instance, could knock up to 10 percent off the insurance rate for drivers 55 and older.

 Undocumented Workers in Rhode Island